jehiah/git-open-pull/README.md

 ### CONFIGURATION

 If available, git-open-pull will use the following config values.
 When not available They will be requested on the command line.
-Note storing your git password this way is not secure.
+Note: storing your GitHub API credentials this way is not secure.
+Your API credentials will be stored in plain text.

     [github]
         user = ....